datacarpentry/shell-genomics/README.md

 You can also use the command

     ls -l
+    drwxr-x--- 2 dcuser sudo 4096 Jul 30 11:37 sra_metadata
+    drwxr-xr-x 2 dcuser sudo 4096 Jul 30 11:38 untrimmed_fastq

-to see whether items in a
-directory are files or directories. `ls -l` gives a lot more information too, such as the size of the file
+to see whether items in a directory are files or directories. `ls -l` gives a lot more information too.

-So, we can see that we have several files, directories and a program.
-Great!
+Let's go into the untrimmed_fastq directory and see what is in there.

+    cd untrimmed_fastq
+    ls -F
+    SRR097977.fastq

+There is a single item in this directory and it has no trailing slash, so it is a file.

 ## Arguments